-This program is intended for individuals already certificated in general elementary or secondary education.
+This program is intended for individuals already having initial teaching certification in general elementary or secondary education.
 This concentration includes courses that may lead to certification in special education at the secondary/adult age-grade level.

-• In addition to the core courses for the M.S. degree, students must complete the following four courses (12 credits):
+■ In addition to the core courses for the M.S. degree, students must complete the following four courses (12 credits):

-compic ic the for nowing tour courses (12 credits).
-EDUC 565 Classroom Organization and Management in Special Education EDUC 571 Historical, Philosophical and Legal Foundations of Special Education (Waived if student has taken special education survey or mainstreaming course at the under- graduate or graduate level within five years and obtained a grade of "B." An elective may then be selected by the student.)
-EDUC 573B Assessment, Diagnosis, and Prescription in Special Education EDUC 579 Collaborative Decision Making for Inclusion or
+EDUC 565 Classroom Organization and Management in Special Education

+EDUC 571 Historical, Philosophical and Legal Foundations of Special Education (Waived if student bas taken special education survey or mainstreaming course at the undergraduate or graduate level within five years and obtained a grade of "B." An elective may then be selected by the student.)
+EDUC 573B Assessment, Diagnosis, and Prescription in Special Education FDUC 579 Collaborative Decision Making for Inclusion or FDUC 597 Action